UCF/Athena-Framework/_docs/content/resets.md

 - The `box-sizing` is globally set on every element—including `*:before` and `*:after`, to `border-box`.
 This ensures that the declared width of element is never exceeded due to padding or border.
 - No base `font-size` is declared on the `<html>`, but `16px` is assumed (the browser default).
-  - Unlike Bootstrap 4, Athena applies different font sizes on `<body>` at different breakpoints: `.875rem` by default, and `1rem` at the `-md` breakpoint and up.
+  - Note that Athena applies different font sizes on `<body>` at different breakpoints: `.875rem` by default, and `1rem` at the `-md` breakpoint and up.
 Font size adjustments are applied on the `<body>` using `rem` units for easy responsive type-scaling via media queries while respecting user preferences and ensuring a more accessible approach.
   - Athena intentionally does not utilize or recommend a [responsive typography](https://v4-alpha.getbootstrap.com/content/typography/#responsive-typography) approach due to the need for fine-tuned font size customizations across the framework, and the fact that this method makes browser-level font size adjustments less flexible.
 - The `<body>` also sets a global `font-family` and `line-height`.
 This is inherited later by some form elements to prevent font inconsistencies.
 - For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.
-- Athena applies global `:focus` rules on all elements that can receive focus (Bootstrap 4 does not do this).
 - Global `<a>` and `<button>` transitions are applied when $enable-transitions is true.

 ## Font stack